Phouoibi: Mythology

 Later, Akongjamba returned home and found the pile of golden grain as high as a hill in front of the courtyard.
 When asked, his mother told him all the story.
 He realised that the lady was Phouoibi.
-He immediately aftered her.
-On the way, he found her.
+He followed and caught up with her.
 He pleaded her to return home and live together.
 But she refused his proposal.
 She told him that they are not destined to be together to accomplish their work at that birth.
 Saying this, she left him sorrowfully.

 As Phouoibi travelled towards southeast, she reached a riverbank.
 She did not know how deep the river was.
 At that moment, a deer appeared on the other side of the river.
 She asked the deer if the river was shallow or not.
 The deer lied telling her that the river was not deep.
 Phouoibi went down the river.
 She could not swim and got drowned.

 A small ngamhai fish was also swimming there.
 It helped the drowning goddess to reach the shore of the next riverbank.
 She thanked the little creature and granted it a boon that it will shine like a mirror in the gleaming water.
 She wished that the ballad singers will always praise the fish for its silvery beauty whenever they retold her story.

 Then, she glared at the deer.
-She cursed the deer and all its species that if they tried to eat her creation - paddy, then all their teeth will be fallen.
-So, still today, the deers never eat paddy because of the fear that their teeth will fall off.
+She cursed the deer and all its species that if they tried to eat her creation, paddy, then all their teeth will be fallen.
+So, still today, deer never eat paddy because of the fear that their teeth will fall out.

 Worship

 Poinu (November-December interface month) is the Meitei lunar month of harvesting and the granary must not be disturbed.
 Its subsequent month Wakching (December-January interface month) is the time during which Goddess Phouoibi is worshipped.

 Goddess Phouoibi is offered fruits and vegetables in the four corners of a specially prepared place.
-The place is divided into 3 sections.
+The place is divided into three sections.
 At each division, seeds are sown.
 The goddess is invoked by the maibas with the sacrifice of black hen and the offering of rice beer.

 If the previous year's crop harvest was good, the maiba prayed to the goddess to give them good crops that year too.
 And if the previous year's crop harvest was not satisfactory, the maiba prayed to the goddess to give them satisfactory crops with no insects that year.

 Rice and flowers on the banana leaves are thrown up on the harvest field by the farmers.

 After threshing, Phou Kouba (calling the paddy/rice) ceremony is performed.
 Phoukourol (Phoukouron or Phougourol or Phougouron) is a hymn for summoning the spirit of the paddy.

 Phoukou (Phougou) song is sung like this: